{Type 356A/B Fuel Pump}

 Rocker arm is refaced and here again, if too worn replaced.

-These parts: diaphragm, proprietary valve discs & springs, diaphragm spring, gaskets and seals, screws, washers, top bolt, rocker pin and rocker spring are all replaced new.
+These parts: diaphragm, My proprietary Teflon valve discs & Stainless steel springs, diaphragm spring, gaskets and seals, screws, washers, top bolt, rocker pin and rocker spring are all replaced new.

 Diaphragm is assembled using VW tool #328B to position it correctly in the lower housing.